georgezzeng/Articles/2022-02-22-ML-and-Image-Analyses-for-Livestock-Data.md

 sciences.
 Computer vision systems and sensors collect animal-level phenotypic data on cows to make more optimized decisions about what to do with each animal in terms of health, nutrition, reproduction, and genetics.
-One shortcoming of doing this has to do with the sheer size of data that is collected.
-Processing and storing tens of thousands of images of cows requires significant computation resources.
+One challenge of doing this has to do with the sheer size of data that is collected.
+Processing and storing tens of thousands of images of cows requires significant computational resources.

 By utilizing HTCondor through a collaboration with the [Center for Highthroughput Computing](https://chtc.cs.wisc.edu/), the Digital
 Livestock Lab has been able to focus their time and money on the livestock.